Cooler hiring and milder pay gains could aid inflation fight

 With companies continuing to add jobs across the economy, the unemployment rate fell from 3.6% to 3.5%, matching a 53-year low, the Labor Department said Friday.

 All told, the December jobs report suggested that the labor market may be cooling in a way that could aid the Fed’s fight against high inflation.
-Last month’s gain was the smallest in two years, and it extended a hiring slowdown for most of 2022.
-What’s more, average hourly pay growth eased in December to its slowest pace in 16 months.
+Last month’s gain was the smallest in two years, and it extended a hiring slowdown that began last year.
+And average hourly pay growth eased to its slowest pace in 16 months.
 That slowdown could reduce pressure on employers to raise prices to offset their higher labor costs.

-Average hourly wage growth was up 4.6% in December from 12 months earlier, compared with a 4.8% year-over-year increase in November and a recent peak of 5.6% in March.
+Average wage growth was up 4.6% in December from 12 months earlier, compared with a recent peak of 5.6% in March.
+And in the past three months, job gains have averaged 247,000 — a decent pace but well below 2022’s monthly average of 375,000.

 “If these trends continue, we can feel more and more confident that the strength of this labor market is sustainable,” said Nick Bunker, head of economic research at the online job site Indeed’s Hiring Lab.
 “The outlook for next year is uncertain, but many signs point toward a soft landing,” rather than a feared recession.

-Traders on Wall Street appeared encouraged by the report’s suggestion of milder pay growth.
-Stock prices rose sharply Friday morning.
+Traders on Wall Street appeared encouraged by the jobs report’s suggestion of milder pay growth.
+Stock prices rose sharply.

+At the same time, December’s hiring figures don’t necessarily make the Fed’s path forward any clearer.
+The pace of job gains is still strong enough to keep lowering the unemployment rate, which, in turn, could keep pay growth high.
+Lisa Cook, a member of the Fed’s Board of Governors, said in a speech Friday that “inflation is far too high” and “of great concern,” though she also noted that wage growth “has indeed started to decelerate.”

+Other recent data also point to a cooling economy: A measure of business activity in services, including finance, restaurants and transportation, contracted in December for the first time since 2020.
+A similar measure for manufacturing also shrank last month.

 Last month’s job gains capped a second straight year of robust hiring during which the nation regained all 22 million jobs it lost to the COVID-19 pandemic.
 Yet the rapid hiring and the hefty pay raises that accompanied it likely contributed to a spike in prices that catapulted inflation to its highest level in 40 years.